JanviMathur2006/JanviMathur2006/README.md

 ## About Me
 Hello!
-I'm **Janvi Mathur**, a B.Tech Computer Science student at
-**Bhagwan Parshuram Institute of Technology (BPIT), Delhi, India**.
+I'm Janvi Mathur, a B.Tech Computer Science student at Bhagwan Parshuram Institute of Technology (BPIT), Delhi, India.

-I am deeply interested in **Web Development, UI/UX Design, and Algorithmic Problem Solving**.
+Passionate about Web Development, UI/UX Design, and Algorithmic Problem Solving.
-I enjoy building impactful, real-world applications that blend thoughtful design with robust functionality.
+Focused on building impactful, real-world applications that seamlessly blend thoughtful design with robust functionality.

-I continuously strive to strengthen my technical foundation by developing full-stack projects and exploring modern development practices.
+Continuously dedicated to strengthening technical expertise through full-stack project development and the exploration of modern development practices.

 ---